 - 1 tbsp sunflower oil

 A variety of oils can be used for baking.
 Sunflower is the one we use most often at Good Food as…

-- 4 skinless chicken breast, cut into chunks
+- 4 skinless chicken breasts, cut into chunks

 - 5 tbsp peanut butter

 Finely slice a quarter of the chilli, then put the rest in a food processor with the ginger, garlic, coriander stalks and one-third of the leaves.
 Whizz to a rough paste with a splash of water if needed.

 Heat the oil in a frying pan, then quickly brown the chicken chunks for 1 min.
 Stir in the paste for another min, then add the peanut butter, stock and yogurt.
 When the sauce is gently bubbling, cook for 10 mins until the chicken is just cooked through and sauce thickened.
 Stir in most of the remaining coriander, then scatter the rest on top with the chilli, if using.
 Eat with rice or mashed sweet potato.

 Use up peanut butter - Prawn & noodle saladWhisk together 2 tsp peanut butter, 2 tsp sweet chilli sauce and 2 tsp lime juice, then heat through in a frying pan with 150g straight-to-wok rice noodles, a handful cooked prawns, a handful beansprouts and a handful coriander leaves.
 Serves 1.